jakeogh/gpgmda/README.md

 # DESCRIPTION:
 -------------------------
-This is a set of scripts to store[1], distribute[2] and manage[3] mail.
+**This is a set of scripts to accept, distribute and optionally interact with email.**

-**Incoming and outgoing mail is stored encrypted on the mail server (tested on postfix).**
+- Incoming and outgoing mail is written to disk encrypted with your public key on the mail server (postfix so far).

-**Mail is distributed to any number of mail clients (in std maildir format) via ssh/rsync.**
+- Mail is distributed to any number of mail clients (and converted to std maildir format) via ssh/rsync.

-**Mail is optionally read, tagged, and replied to with [alot](https://github.com/pazz/alot).
+- Mail is optionally read, tagged, and replied to with [alot](https://github.com/pazz/alot).
 Standard end-to-end public key encryption and decryption are supported.
-Any maildir compatible client can be used.**
+Any maildir compatible client can be used.

 # DEPENDENCIES: